Dipxssi/Dipxssi/README.md

 # Hi there, I'm Dipsha! 👋

 ## 🎓 About Me
-I am currently in my second year of studying Computer Science with a specialization in AI and Machine Learning at JSS Academy of Technical Education.
+I am currently in my second year of studying Computer Science  at JSS Academy of Technical Education.
 I am passionate about technology and eager to apply my knowledge in real-world projects.

 ## 💻 Skills